 With their historic houses and tree-lined streets, Dayton's older neighborhoods form a critical part of the city's character and sense of place.
 They trace Dayton's built history and manifest a defining and unique character.
-The intent of these guidelines is to preserve the historic qualities of the Washington Street and South Side Districts while allowing the Districts to remain vital and fluid so that they are livable by today's cultural standards.
+The intent of these guidelines is to preserve the historic qualities of the Washington Street and South Side Districts Dayton's individually listed historic properties while allowing the Districts neighborhoods to remain vital and fluid so that they are livable by today's cultural standards.

-These Design Guidelines encourage a goal of quality development in Dayton's historic districts.
+These Design Guidelines encourage a goal of quality development in Dayton's historic-districts.
 Property owners can accomplish this goal through alterations and new construction that are congruous (harmonious) with the character of the neighborhood.
 Design principles embodied in these Guidelines should encourage creative solutions that will enhance the character of a neighborhood.

-Dayton's historic districts are diverse architecturally and have already experienced change and continued change is therefore expected.
+Dayton's Dayton's residential properties are historic districts are diverse architecturally diverse and have has already experienced change; and continued change is therefore expected.
 Change is the natural outcome of an evolving, healthy neighborhood.
 Historic preservation is not about slowing or hindering development, but rather emphasizing the value of what we already have.

-Additionally, Dayton's historic districts represent and comprise special community qualities that draw residents to live, work, and invest here.
-Historic district designation offers residents confidence that the character of the neighborhood will be protected through historic preservation laws, ordinances, and processes.
+Additionally, Dayton's historic districts historic properties represent and comprise special community qualities that draw residents to live, work, and invest here.
+Historic district registry designation offers residents confidence that the character of the neighborhoodtheir property will be protected through historic preservation laws, ordinances, and processes.
 Accordingly, a local historic district protects the context of the neighborhood as a whole, and thus protects the major source of the value for an individual property.